 Abraham Lincoln’s Favorite Doctor

-Dr. William Newell also represented the Monmouth Beach area in the US Congress
+Dr. Newell also represented the Monmouth Beach area in the US Congress

 I’m a Lincoln man.
 I’ve probably read more than 50 books about our nation’s 16th president and consider Abraham Lincoln to be American’s greatest chief executive.
 It was Providence that put him on Earth — when we needed him most.

 In my studies of President Lincoln, I’ve learned he had a real gift for friendship.
 One of his good friends during very trying times was a New Jersey physician and politician, William Augustus Newell.
-Though he doesn’t get a lot of notoriety, Dr. Newell was a truly accomplished man.
+Although he doesn’t get much notoriety, Dr. Newell was a truly remarkable man.